MicrosoftDocs/visualstudio-docs/docs/test/debug-unit-tests-with-test-explorer.md

     > [!NOTE]
     > Because test methods can run in any order, set breakpoints in all the test methods that you want to debug.

-2. In Test Explorer, select the test methods, right-click on the pane, and then select **Debug**.
+2. In Test Explorer, select the test methods, right-click somewhere on the pane, and then select **Debug**.

    ::: moniker range=">=vs-2022"
    ![Screenshot that shows test execution details.](../test/media/vs-2022/test-explorer-debug.png)